Tafnab/logavista/README.md

 * The Log menu occasionally flake out.
 Ksystemlog did that too.
 I haven't quite figured it out yet.
 * There are leftover links to the original project.
 These need to be removed.
 * Adding files to a Log Modality that currently has no files or invalid files doesn't activate the log until restart.
 This is possibly my fault.
 It happens most with MergedLogs.
 It's on my list to fix.
+* The current log icon should be highlighted when active.
+Currently, the only way to tell which log you're looking at in non-tabbed view is to look at the window frame title.

 ## Related